rust-lang/prev.rust-lang.org/faq.md

 ### How can I implement a graph or other data structure that contains cycles?
 </a>

-There are at least four options (discussed at length in a [draft book](http://cglab.ca/~abeinges/blah/too-many-lists/book/):
+There are at least four options (discussed at length in [Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/):

 - You can implement it using [`Rc`][Rc] and [`Weak`][Weak] to allow shared ownership of nodes, although this approach pays the cost of memory management.